Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 ### The `grid.squaresStates` property

-Each square in the grid is indentified by a single index ranging from 0 to N-1, where N is the total number of squares (`columns * rows`).
+Each square in the grid is identified by a single index ranging from 0 to N-1, where N is the total number of squares (`columns * rows`).
 Instead of being identified by a `[column][row]` pair, the 2D position is flattened into a single index, calculated as `index = row * columns + column`.

 ![Diseño sin título](https://github.com/user-attachments/assets/254562ff-edcf-4182-836c-d54248be6942)